All The Fun Things To Do In Burlington, Ontario

 Dining In Burlington

 There are numerous restaurants in Burlington’s downtown core, offering a variety of cuisines and types of options.
-From fine-dining at Spencer’s to pub food at the Queen’s Head pub, there’s something for every palate.
+Check out the restaurant at The Pearle Hotel for fine dining options, or wander around the downtown area to find a multitude of options.

-A few of our favourites include Wendel Clarks, Barra Fion, and Son of a Peach.
-The Heading further out, try out Nothing Bundt Cakes on Fairview Avenue for cute, sweet alternatives to cupcakes.
+A few of our favourites include Wendel Clarks Classic Grill and Barra Fion tapas bar.
+Heading further out, try out Nothing Bundt Cakes on Fairview Avenue for cute, sweet alternatives to cupcakes.

 QUESTION: What else should I add to this growing list of things to do in Burlington, Ontario?